 He Completed the Twelve Labors

 As part of his punishment, Eurystheus instructed Heracles to carry out a series of twelve challenging tasks, which become known as the famous Twelve Labors of Heracles.
 These included stealing, killing, and capturing various beasts, cleaning the vast stables of Augeus, and taking the girdle of Hippolyta, queen of the Amazons.
 The most challenging, and final two tasks, were to steal the Hesperidean Apples, and to capture Cerberus, the great three-headed guardian of the Underworld.

 He Had an Eventful Death

 Suspected of adultery, Heracles’s wife Deianira gave him a poisoned, blood-stained shirt to wear which caused him such agony he was close to death.
-In a bid to end his pain, Heracles built himself a funeral pyre on Mount Oeta, climbed on top and waited for someone passing by to set it alight.
+In a bid to end his pain, Heracles built himself a funeral pyre on Mount Oeta, climbed on top, and waited for someone passing by to set it alight.
 Eventually, after much persuasion, Heracles’s friend Poeas lit the fire.
-After being burned to death, Heracles was taken up to Mount Olympus and transformed into an immortal deity, where he married Hebe, the goddess of youth.
+After meeting his end, Heracles was taken up to Mount Olympus and transformed into an immortal deity, where he married Hebe, the goddess of youth.